 Then I saw the price tag…almost $3,000 right off the bat when you add delivery, special shoes, a $468 yearly subscription, etc. Crikey!
 I already have a graveyard of exercise gadgetry and workout DVDs in my house (does P90X and Insanity ring a bell to anyone?), I didn’t want to splurge on a Peloton bike only for it to gather dust in the corner.
 Don’t get me wrong, the Peloton bike is awesome.
 It is built like a tank and a nice ride.
 If you can afford it and are confident that you will continue to use it, I say go for it!
 For me and my track record, it was too much of a gamble and I needed to find a workaround.

 So what did I do?
-After loads of research (Amazon reviews, fitness blogs, etc.) I designed my very own Peloton bike alternative and it saved me almost $2,400.
+After loads of research (Amazon reviews, fitness blogs, etc.) and with this Sunny bike I designed my very own Peloton bike alternative and it saved me almost $2,400.
 I have seen it called a Peloton “hack.”
 It works great and so far I am really enjoying my Peloton workouts.
 This is how I did it:

 Now that the holidays are in full swing it won’t be long before we start making New Year Resolutions and saying, “Right, its Jan.
 1st.
 Time to get in shape and lose some of those holiday pounds!”
 I must say it every year…